 Early Word Learning

-- Purpose: This project examines to whatt extent fundamental learning effects (e.g., sensitivity to learning contexts such as timing and perceptual arrangements) relates to early learning with a series of child friendly game like experiments.
-These studies aim to reveal how seemingly complex task such as language learning can be derived through a various types of experiences (e.g., holding, touching) and learning effects that help children later form the higher-level understanding.
+- Purpose: This project aims to reveal how seemingly complex tasks such as language learning can be derived through various types of experiences (e.g., holding, touching) and learning effects that help children later form higher-level understanding.

 - Studies: Statistical Learning, Weird, Word Learning, Verb Study

 - Age Range: 17 months to 5 years

 - Purpose: There are a number of studies in our laboratory involving data collections all over the world.
 We have collected data from children living in Columbia, China, Argentina, Japan, and Vietnam to explore the question of how the language(s) a child learns and uses influences the way she/he perceives the world.
 We specifically look into the extent in which language influences early perception and understanding of different kinds of things (e.g., animal, man-made object, and liquid).

 - Studies: Training, Quantity, Ontology, Japanese/English Vocabulary Acquisition

 - Age Range: 24 months to 7 years

 - Purpose: This project invesitigates the early word learning processes in young children whose language learning environment differ (i.e., monolingual, bilingual, etc.) by examining their cognitive and language development.